rahulgupta37079-oss/Document_editor/README.md

 ## User Guide

-### Creating an Offer Letter
+### Creating an Offer Letter (with AI)
 1. Navigate to the home page and click "Create Offer Letter"

+**Option A: Use AI Auto-Fill (Recommended)**
+1. In the "Quick AI Generation" section, describe the position in natural language
+   - Example: "R&D Intern for video editing and 3D modeling, 6 months, ₹5000 stipend, work from home"
+2. Click "Auto-Fill with AI" and watch the AI fill the form automatically
+3. Review and adjust the generated values if needed
+4. Click "Generate Preview"

+**Option B: Manual Fill**
-2. Fill in the form with:
+2. Fill in the form manually with:
    - Document date
    - Candidate's full name
    - Position/role